xiaoyinli0/codewithclaire/content/course/Scratch Level 1/_index.md

 ---
-title: 🤖 Learn Sctatch
+title: 🤖 Learn Scratch
-linkTitle: Learn Robotics
+linkTitle: Scratch Level 1
 summary: This 6-week Scratch coding class for kids is a fun and interactive program that introduces children to coding.
 date: '2021-01-24'
 type: book